scritcash/scrit-whitepaper/scrit-whitepaper.md

     **automatically** distributed to the corresponding Scrit clients and mints via secure dependency updates, as they are happening during regular secure package updates of the client or mint code.

+The governance Codechain contains a definition file that includes start and lengths of epochs, the mint identity keys, the key lists, and a committment of future DBC creation or distruction.

 Wallets
 =======